Notable People

 Why she matters now

-Her biography is not simply a list of firsts.
+Her biography is more than a list of firsts.
 It is the story of a social worker and organizer who climbed into county power without discarding the assumptions that shaped her.
 That gives Miami-Dade an executive whose instincts differ from the standard big-city script and gives observers a useful case study in what happens when nonprofit politics meets metropolitan scale.